Dom Corleo

-Dominic Anthony Paoletti (born August 19, 2002), also professionally known as Dom Corleo, is an American rapper from Fremont, California.
+Dominic Anthony Paoletti (born August 19, 2002), professionally known as Dom Corleo, is an American rapper from Fremont, California.
 He is currently based in Phoenix, Arizona.
 He first rose to fame with the release of his debut album, Forgive Me For My Sins, which released in 2022.

 Early life

-Growing up, Paoletti predominantly lived in Sacramento, and the Bay Area.
+Growing up, Paoletti predominantly lived in Sacramento and the Bay Area.
 He is of Italian descent.

-Early beginnings
+Career

-Corleo started making music in 2017, but didn't take it seriously until 2020, where he began to post his music under the alias, pxpidom.
-Under this name, he would release tracks such as "trip 2 saks", and "Number Nine", with fellow rapper SoFaygo.
-He would also go on to inspire rapper wolfacejoeyy alongside SoFaygo via a short video which was posted on Joeyy's TikTok account.
+Paoletti started making music in 2017, but did not take it seriously until 2020, when he began to post his music under the alias Pxpidom.
+Under this name, he released tracks such as "Trip 2 Saks" and "Number Nine", with fellow rapper SoFaygo.
+He also went on to inspire rapper Wolfacejoeyy alongside SoFaygo via a short video posted on Joeyy's TikTok account.